simplysh/enso/README.md

 ```
 ### `enso.block(blockId: string, source: string): void`

 Register a string template with enso.
 It can then be recalled and rendered as many times as required using the `render()` built-in function within interpolation expressions.
-Blocks are similar to handlebars partials, have their own scope, and can be given any data.
+Blocks are similar to Handlebars partials, have their own scope, and can be given any data.

 Example: